COMMON NAME (SCIENTIFIC NAME)Tiliqua scincoides

 Blue-Tongued Skinks are solitary lizards that only meet in the spring or winter to breed.
 Males are very aggressive and fight other males for a chance to breed.
 During copulation, they tend to even bruise females.
 After reproduction, females give birth 100 days later to 10 to 20 live young.
 They are ovoviviparous which means the eggs are hatched inside the parent and then the mother gives live birth.
 The baby skinks will take 3 years to mature.

 Although a relatively large species of lizard, Blue-Tongued Skinks are incredibly docile.
 In fact, their friendly nature has led them to be a very popular reptile in the pet community.
-They rarely bit but like all animals will defend themselves if they feel threatened.
+They rarely bite but, like all animals, will defend themselves if they feel threatened.
 They are not quick enough to outrun most predators, so they have developed a fascinating defense technique.
 The Blue-Tongued Skink, when threatened, sticks out and expands its bright blue tongue.
 Bright colors usually indicate an animal is either venomous or poisonous.
 While the Blue-Tongued Skink is neither, it can fool predators to avoid being eaten long enough to escape.
 Like many lizards, the Blue-Tongued Skink can release its tail (a process known as autotomy) as a last resort to escape.

 The Blue-Tongued Skink is not endangered, but the lizard is facing new threats from human disturbances.
 Feral dogs and cats have become a non-natural predator to young skinks.
 As well, the Northern Blue-Tongued Skink eats the invasive Cane Toad which poisons and kills them.
 Certain skink populations are decreasing due to this invasive species.